-- The product may be applied as a layer on natural nails, at the point of overlap over a form
+- The product may be applied as a layer on natural nails at the point of overlap over a form.

-It is recommended that you use a Gelish 18g / 36W LED light as Polygel is manufactured to be cured all the way through at a wavelength of 395-405 nanometers.
-You can use another brand of LED light provided it is 36 W and has a valid wavelength of 395-405 nanometers.
+Yes, 36w LED light is recommended as Polygel is manufactured to be cured all the way through at a wavelength of 395-405 nanometers.
+You can use another brand of LED light provided it is 36 W and has a correct wavelength of 395-405 nanometers.
 We do not recommend using UV light with Polygel.